sharonstone1/GitMarkdownProject/README.md

 ## BLOCKQUOTES

-To create a blockquote, add a > in front of a paragraph.
+To create a blockquote, add a > in front of a paragraph but if it does not work add blockquote as we do in HTML.

 Example: <blockquote> I love learning Python, JavaScript, React, Java, MySQL, and so on. </blockquote>

 **Blockquotes with Multiple Paragraphs**

 Blockquotes can contain multiple paragraphs.
 Add a > on the blank line between the paragraphs.

+Examples:
+> Lorem[space][space]
+ipsum[space][space]
+dolor sit amet